vishaltak/gitlab-development-kit/doc/howto/kubernetes_agent.md

       enabled: true
     ```

 1. Create a new project.
-It will be used for agent's configuration.
+It is used for agent's configuration.
 Note the project's ID.
 Use it as `project_id` below.

 1. In the project's repository create a directory named `.gitlab/agents/my-agent`.
 In this directory create a file `config.yaml` with the following contents: